California Division of General

 this WWII tank that was not only built not only at South Gate, but by

-Cadillac in Detroit, Massy-Ferguson, and American Car and Foundry.
+Cadillac in Detroit, Massy-Harris, and American Car and Foundry.

 Spirit of St. Louis Airshow, May 2014.